RaghavRamesh/RaghavRamesh.github.io/_posts/2020-10-13-intro-to-graphql.md

 ![getting started](/assets/img/posts/intro-to-graphql/why-graphql.png)

 ## Comparing to REST
-Let's take an example of a shopping cart and the data needed to populate the above UI
+Let's take an example of a shopping cart and the data needed to populate the following UI
 - ![cart ui](/assets/img/posts/intro-to-graphql/cart-ui.png)

 What kind of data do we need?
 And how would you build a REST API for this?